Hepburn Springs: Entertainment

 The Palais is a well-known and popular bar and music venue which regularly attracts national and international acts including Paul Kelly, Mark Seymour and Lloyd Cole.
-The Palais was a popular dance venue in the 1920s - 1950s and has a sprung wooden floor which is good for dancing.
+The Palais was a popular dance venue in the 1920s–1950s and has a sprung wooden floor which is good for dancing.

-A recreation reserve is a popular place for walking amongst the trees planted by Laurie Sullivan, many of which are now memorials to local stalwarts who were instrumental in the development and management of the reserve.
+The Laurie Sullivan Reserve is a popular place for walking amongst the trees planted by Laurie Sullivan, many of which are now memorials to local stalwarts who were instrumental in the development and management of the reserve.

 The area is well known for its health, well-being and food.
 Several day spas utilising mineral water are located in the township as well a wide range of restaurants, cafe, hotels, guest houses and accommodation options.

 The town is surrounded by the Hepburn Regional Park where it is possible to conduct short or long bushwalks, along old gold mining water sluices and peppered by mineral springs.

 Playgrounds are found at the Hepburn Mineral Spring Reserve and at the Laurie Sullivan Recreation Reserve.
 Barbecue facilities are located at the Hepburn Mineral Spring Reserve and the Hepburn Pool.

-Hepburn Springs is the location chosen by Permaculture co-originator David Holmgren for the Permaculture demonstration site called Melliodora.
-Tours are offered by David Holmgren regularly.